 - Attend the International orientation activities and events we have planned for you.
 As well as getting a lot of useful information and practical advice, attending these events will help you get to know other international students, who can be a great source of support during your studies in the UK. - Join the official Facebook groups set up by the Students' Union (SU) and the University to find out about useful information and connect with other students before you arrive.
-Check the Students' Union website for all the FB groups available in 2022/2023; - Try to join as many of the social events run by the SU as you can; - Join clubs, sports teams, orchestras, drama and dance clubs; - Work for the University as a student ambassador; - Volunteer with the SU, University or the local community;
+Check the Students' Union website for the latest information. - Try to join as many of the social events run by the SU as you can; - Join clubs, sports teams, orchestras, drama and dance clubs: - Work for the University as a student ambassador; - Volunteer with the SU, University or the local community;